Module ngx_http_geoip_module

 postal code.

-syntax: geoip_proxy address | CIDR;
+Syntax: geoip_proxy address | CIDR;

-context: http
+Context: http

-This directive appeared in version 1.3.0.
+This directive appeared in versions 1.3.0 and 1.2.1.

 Defines trusted addresses.
 When a request comes from a trusted address, an address from the “X-Forwarded-For” request header field will be used instead.

-syntax: geoip_proxy_recursive on | off;
+Syntax: geoip_proxy_recursive on | off;

 geoip_proxy_recursive off;

-context: http
+Context: http

-This directive appeared in version 1.3.0.
+This directive appeared in versions 1.3.0 and 1.2.1.